If we don’t win, you don’t pay.

 Design and Purpose:

-• Submersible: A smaller, typically unmanned, or small crew vessel that can operate underwater but is not designed for extended or deep-sea missions.
-Submersibles are often used for scientific exploration, underwater filming, or recreational purposes like viewing pirate wrecks, sunken pleasure craft, etc. For example, the ill-fated OceanGate Expeditions vessel, the 22-foot submersible Titan, was considered a sort of experimental vessel with limited crew capacity.
+- Submersible: A smaller, typically unmanned, or small crew vessel that can operate underwater but is not designed for extended or deep-sea missions.
+Submersibles are often used for scientific exploration, underwater filming, or recreational purposes like viewing pirate wrecks, sunken pleasure craft, etc. For example, the ill-fated OceanGate Expeditions vessel, the 22-foot submersible Titan, was considered an experimental vessel with limited crew capacity.
 It was designed to be capable of tethered operations.
 Examples of an unmanned submersible would include the Victor 6000 deep diving robot used to help the French research vessel, L’Atalante, search for the Titan.

 Crew Capacity

-• Submarines are capable of carrying a significant number of crew members, ranging from tens to hundreds, depending on their size and purpose.
-They are equipped with facilities to accommodate and support the crew during long missions.
-For example, they are typically not economical for trips to view the Titanic wreckage.
+- Submarines can carry many crew members, ranging from tens to hundreds, depending on their size and purpose.
+They have facilities to accommodate and support the crew during long missions.
+For example, they typically do not have the money for trips to view the Titanic wreckage.
 In contrast, with five passengers cramped aboard with the chief executive, the Titanic submersible class was far more economical for Marine operations at the famous shipwreck site.

 Depth and Range